Scybernator/ScyberLog.Analyzers/ReadMe.md

 1. Some log calls may only occur rarely (as on particular exceptions), setting a time bomb in your application.
 1. You lose any information about the thing you were trying to log.

-By default this diagnostic has its severity set to `Error` but can be downgraded to `Warning` by adding the following to your editor.config:
+By default this diagnostic has its severity set to `Error` but can be downgraded to `Warning` by adding the following to your .editorconfig file:

 ```
 # AA0008: Invalid log message template format.